-Study Show Production
+Study Show Production in the US

 Chances are you remember the first concert you ever attended.
 Was it in a sold-out arena or an intimate coffee house?
 Did the performer go solo, propped aimlessly atop a stool while strumming a six-string, or did a quintet bellow stories of teenage romance whilst dancing in perfect unison with one another?
 Chances are you remember.
 Chances are, you didn't envy the guy with the guitar but the one who was hidden high above the action on stage, wearing black and helping orchestrate how the performer looked and sounded.